CallumBoase/plasmic-supabase/README.md

 ### 03 - in Plasmic web interface
 1. Configure you Custom App host to localhost:3000/plasmic-host
 2. When the page reloads, the registered components should be available in Add component -> Custom Components

+## Dev notes
+* To test locally:
+    1. run `npm run build`
+    2. run `npm pack` to create a tarball of the package (eg `plasmic-supabase-0.0.1.tgz`) (important: `npm link` does NOT work due to react conflicts)
+    3. In your local Plasmic project, run `npm install /path/to/plasmic-supabase-0.0.1.tgz` to install the package
+* To publish:
+    1. Update the version in `package.json`